dbrevesf/dbrevesf.github.io/_posts/2018-01-08-section2-statements.md

 ### zip

-Generator used to combine two lists
+A generator used to combine two lists

 ```python
 list_1 = [1,2,3]